goto/firehose/docs/docs/concepts/filters.md

 ## Filtering Messages

-When you are consuming from a topic that collects data from multiple publishers and you are concerned with only a particular subset of that data, in that case, you don’t need to consume all of it from the topic.
+When you are consuming from a topic that collects data from multiple publishers and you are concerned with only a particular subset of that data, in that case, you don't need to consume all of it from the topic.

 Instead, use this Filter feature provided in Firehose which allows you to apply any filters on the fields present in the key or message of the event data set and helps you narrow it down to your use case-specific data.